Suez Canal: Economic impact

 Economically, after its completion, the Suez Canal benefited primarily the sea trading powers of the Mediterranean countries, which now had much faster connections to the Near and Far East than the North and West European sea trading nations such as Great Britain or Germany.
 The main Habsburg trading port of Trieste with its direct connections to Central Europe experienced a meteoric rise at that time.

 The time saved in the 19th century for an assumed steamship trip to Bombay from Brindisi and Trieste was 37 days, from Genoa 32, from Marseille 31, from Bordeaux, Liverpool, London, Amsterdam and Hamburg 24 days.
 At that time, it was also necessary to consider whether the goods to be transported could bear the costly canal tariff.
 This led to a rapid growth of Mediterranean ports with their land routes to Central and Eastern Europe.
 According to today's information from the shipping companies, the route from Singapore to Rotterdam through the Suez Canal will be shortened by 6000 km and thus by nine days compared to the route around Africa.
-As a result, liner services between Asia and Europe save 44 percent CO2 (carbon dioxide) thanks to this shorter route.
+As a result, liner services between Asia and Europe save 44 per cent CO2 (carbon dioxide) thanks to this shorter route.
 The Suez Canal has a correspondingly important role in the connection between East Africa and the Mediterranean region.

 In the 20th century, trade through the Suez Canal came to a standstill several times, due to the two world wars and the Suez Canal crisis.
 Many trade flows were also shifted away from the Mediterranean ports towards Northern European terminals, such as Hamburg and Rotterdam.
 Only after the end of the Cold War, the growth in European economic integration, the consideration of CO2 emission and the Chinese Silk Road Initiative, are Mediterranean ports such as Piraeus and Trieste again at the focus of growth and investment.

+The Suez Canal set a new record with annual revenue of $9.4 billion in USD for the fiscal year that ended 30 June 2023.
+Attacks by Houthi rebels on shipping vessels off the coast of Yemen caused monthly losses of $800 million, according to Egypt's President Sisi.